 Of course, Harold Bloom is right.
 As writers, we “journey to abstract ourselves by fabrication.
 But where the fabric already has been woven, we journey to unravel.”
 And so, in my “wish to be the father to myself…“, I poke fun at Hemingway’s anxiety over Donne, only to reveal my anguish over both of them.
 Get in line, they mutter from The Great Beyond.
 Indeed.
 Maybe that’s why I came in third…just an Honorable Mention, following a Finalist, who follows, in turn, the Winner.

-Then again, it is good to remember that these awards are the providence of other anxious men and women (in this case, the writer-judges: Amy Bloom, Oscar Hijuelos, and Craig Nova).
+Then again, it is good to remember that these awards are the provenance of other anxious men and women (in this case, the writer-judges: Amy Bloom, Oscar Hijuelos, and Craig Nova).
 Best get on with the next book, and take your anxiolytic from Merriam Webster: Honorable Mention – a distinction conferred on works of exceptional merit…just not deserving of top honors.

 …Not this time, anyway.